DanielHeEGG/DynamicSequencer/README.md

 	]
 }
 ```
+### **Notes on Automatic Target Selection**
+* The Planner Engine selects an optimal project, target, and exposure from the pool every time any DS instruction is executed.
+* The engine will maintain a memory of the previous project and target and will always prioritize those as long as they are valid.
+This memory may be manually cleared at any time with `DS: Reset Memory`.
+* A project is deemed to be valid when: it is active, not completed, and contains at least one valid target.
+* The optimal project is ranked by its priority number.
+Lower number is higher priority.
+If two or more valid projects have the same priority, the least completed will rank higher.
+* A target is deemed to be valid when: is it not completed, above the minimum altitude or custom horizon, and contains at least one valid exposure.
+* The optimal target is ranked by completion.
+When `targets.balanceFilters` is set to `true`, the least completed filter will rank higher, vice versa.
+* An exposure is deemed to be valid when: it is not completed and is sufficiently far away from the moon.
+* The optimal exposure is ranked by moon separation.
+The more selective (higher number for `moonSeparationAngle` and `moonSeparationWidth`) exposures have higher priority.
+If two or more valid exposures have the same moon separation requirement, the least completed will rank higher.

 ### **Notes on Image Grading**
 * Frames that are rejected do not increment the `acceptedAmount` field.
 * There is no option to turn off image grading, it can be effectively disabled by setting the grading criteria such as `"minStars": -1`.